Linkerin/bachelor-recipe/src/recipes/scrambled-eggs.md

    Keep in mind that they cool quickly, so ensure the rest of your breakfast is ready for a delightful meal.

 Creamy scrambled eggs pair wonderfully with avocado and a few slices of salted salmon for a delicious and fulfilling breakfast.

+If you'd like to experiment with the taste, you can add a tablespoon of soya sauce, a pinch of sweet paprika and a teaspoon of balsamic vinegar to the mixture.